SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 ```sh
   npm install && npm run package
 ```
-This will build and copy the archive `nsmanager.zip` inside the `ui-resources/resources` folder.
+This will build the the application into an archive called  `nsmanager.zip` and puts it in the `ui-resources/resources` folder.

-7. Navigate back to the root folder in the terminal and then build the image using the below command:
+7. Navigate back to the root folder in the terminal and then build the image using the following command:

     ```sh
     pack build <your-container-registry>/incident-management-html5-deployer:<image-version> \